 “You might start to have some unofficial, preliminary conversations before you dive in full time,” says Eileen Chadnick, author of Ease: Manage Overwhelm in Times of "Crazy Busy" and founder of Big Cheese Career Coaching.
 “You might even go beyond a conversation and ask for some things that you could read up on.”

 Chadnick recommends moms take an inventory of their organizational skills in the weeks leading to the return to work.
 And if you were the type to keep track of things in your head instead of in a calendar, it’s time to work on that.
 Balancing baby and work adds more to your mental load, so the more you can get out of your head and into an organizer the better, says Chadnick.

 Manage your own expectations

-Moms heading back to work need to be aware that anxiety about the return may be due to unrealistic pressure we put on ourselves.“I think the cause for a lot of that anxiety is stuff we make up in our heads,” says Beryl Greenberg, executive career coach, adding that a common theme in her coaching group is that returning moms often feel a need to work even harder than they did before their leave to prove they are still dedicated.
+Moms heading back to work after maternity leave need to be aware that anxiety about the return may be due to unrealistic pressure we put on ourselves.
+“I think the cause for a lot of that anxiety is stuff we make up in our heads,” says Beryl Greenberg, executive career coach, adding that a common theme in her coaching group is that returning moms often feel a need to work even harder than they did before their leave to prove they are still dedicated.

 Greenberg says a lot of this anxiety can be avoided by recognizing when we’re the ones putting the pressure on ourselves.
 She says early conversations with your work team can help you avoid unnessesary anxiety about going back to work.